Behodler/pyrotokens3/README.md

 However, a more elegant approach would be to use a smart contract to automatically adjust K. The community sets a total debt ratio policy target.
 For instance, suppose the community sets the total debt ratio target to 50%.
 If the actual total debt goes above 50% then the smart contract would lower the value of K in order to raise the interest rates.
 Conversely if the debt ratio falls below 50% then the smart contract would raise K in order to lower the interest rate.

 ## Bridging flash loans
-A rational borrower would only take an interest rate that was equal to or below the growth of the staked pyroToken.
+A rational borrower would only take an interest rate that was equal to or below the growth of the staked PyroToken.
 In this way, they can borrow base token and mint more pyro and know that their collateral base is growing faster than their debt obligation.
 When the loan falls due, they can pay back the entire debt and unstake their pyro, now owning more pyro than they did initially.
 Indeed, even if they don't have the funds to pay back the debt, they could construct a flashloan that borrows the necessary base token to clear the entire debt.
-In the same transaction, the liberated staked pyroTokens can be redeemed and used to pay back the flash loan.
+In the same transaction, the liberated staked PyroTokens can be redeemed and used to pay back the flash loan.
 The left over base token will be profit.

 It's worth repeating and emphasising: Pyroloans will allow the borrower to profitably pay down long term loans with flash loans.

 ## A natural oracle
 Since it is only rational to borrow to the point where rates match redeem rate growth, successful repayments can be used as an onchain approximation of the growth in the redeem rate.
 Specifically the highest rates successfully paid off by borrowers can be used as an estimate for the redeem rate growth rate.
-Having an onchain, tamper resistant oracle for pyroToken APY will undoubtedly create downstream composability opportunities for smart contract which wish to perform decisions based on interest rates in the span of a transaction without requiring offchain oracle feeds.
+Having an onchain, tamper resistant oracle for PyroToken APY will undoubtedly create downstream composability opportunities for smart contract which wish to perform decisions based on interest rates in the span of a transaction without requiring offchain oracle feeds.

 ## Economic impact on systemic fragility
 Collateral backed borrowing on Ethereum, popularized by MakerDAO and Aave, have allowed self leveraged long positions to be built up by iteratively stacking debt.
 Essentially a user would deposit a risky token with good prospects such as Eth and borrow a stablecoin with a predictable and manageable interest rate such as Dai.
 They would only borrow a fraction of the value deposited but it would be used to purchase yet more Eth which is then deposited to borrow more Dai.
 The net result is to expose the borrower to large quantities of Eth.
 This very long position is in anticipation of Eth price growth exceeding the debt obligation of Dai plus interest.
 If correct in their predictions, the debt stack can be eventually unwound, leaving the depositor with more Eth that initially deposited.
 In a simple loan, a market downturn would see a certain portion of the borrower's eth sold onto the open market in order to liquidate the position.
 For a leveraged long position, a great deal more Eth is sold onto the open market.
 This increased sell pressure amplifies Eth downturns more than would otherwise would have occurred.
 Therefore borrowing on the margin increases systemic risk to the economy of the collateral asset.

 Pyroloans suffer from no such fragility.
-When a pyroloan position is insolvent (which can only happen because a loan falls due, the pyroToken collateral is burnt.
-The corresponding base token that was attached to the pyroToken collateral is released back into the reserve pool rather than being dumped on the open market, reflecting as a higher redeem rate for all pyroToken holders.
-So the first order effect of a pyroloan liquidation is to benefit all pyroToken holders.
-Since the pyroToken redeem rate has grown faster than it otherwise would have, the attractiveness of minting the base token into pyroTokens has risen which means the demand for base tokens will rise as this demand induces more pyroToken minting.
+When a pyroloan position is insolvent (which can only happen because a loan falls due, the PyroToken collateral is burnt.
+The corresponding base token that was attached to the PyroToken collateral is released back into the reserve pool rather than being dumped on the open market, reflecting as a higher redeem rate for all PyroToken holders.
+So the first order effect of a pyroloan liquidation is to benefit all PyroToken holders.
+Since the PyroToken redeem rate has grown faster than it otherwise would have, the attractiveness of minting the base token into PyroTokens has risen which means the demand for base tokens will rise as this demand induces more PyroToken minting.
 In contrast to traditional loans, the circulating market supply of base token hasn't increased.
 So the second order effect of a pyroloan liquidation is to put upward price pressure on the base token.
-As with the rest of the pyroToken mechanisms, the effect of pyroloans is to dampen bear markets.
+As with the rest of the PyroToken mechanisms, the effect of pyroloans is to dampen bear markets.
 With traditional loans, liquidations are to the detriment of all borrowers against- and holders of the collateral token.
 With pyroloans, holders and solvent borrowers all benefit from liquidations.

 ## Liquidation Incentives